FluffyDiscord/freezer-mod/README.md

 Fork of the original Freezer mod with a few bugfixes

 Changes made with respect to the original mod:
+- Changed the structure of the refrigerator to primarily place the chest instead of the energy interface to fix multiple of bugs when using refrigerators in blueprints
+- Fixed crash when deconstructing a cryogenic wagon with a ghost in the equipment grid
+- Added a limit of 0% productivity to the melting recipes to prevent infinite production loops with furnaces that already have productivity modules in them befor starting the recipe or modded furnaces with a base productivity
 - Uses PlanetLibs temperature system instead of a proprietary one
 - Added Refrigerators with logistics support
-- Changed the structure of the refrigerator to primarily place the chest instead of the energy interface to fix multiple of bugs when using refrigerators in blueprints
-- Fixed crash when deconstructing a cryogenic wagon with a ghost in the equipment grid

 Original Mod page: https://mods.factorio.com/mod/freezer